embroider-build/embroider/packages/template-tag-codemod/README.md

 4. Start with clean source control.
 We're going to mutate all your files.
 Use git to give you control over what changed.
 5. Run the codemod via `npx @embroider/template-tag-codemod YOUR_OPTIONS_HERE`
 6. Use `prettier` to apply nice formatting to the results.
+7. Commit your results.
+8. *Optional but recommended:* use the `merge-history` command to adjust Git history so that your GJS files inherit correctly from *both* the JS and HBS files they were created from.
+See below.

 ## Important Options